 Do You Have to Sue to Get Compensation for the Accident?

-If the at-fault party does not have insurance, suing them personally might be best.
-However, lawsuits are lengthy and expensive.
+If the at-fault party does not have insurance, you may still be able to obtain compensation for the injuries you’ve sustained.
 It’s a decision to discuss with a boat/jet ski accident lawyer.

 You’ll want to look at your total damages, including property damage.
 Maybe you owned a boat that was involved in the accident.
 You might have significant damage that costs you a lot of money.
 If you were severely injured, you could have (at least) thousands of medical bills.